thewoodfish/property-delphi/README.md

 - Start interacting with Property Delphi and making state changes onchain!

 ### The Delphi Contract
-The Property Delphi contracts code can can be found here at -> https://github.com/thewoodfish/property-delphi-contract
+The Property Delphi contract code can can be found here at -> https://github.com/thewoodfish/property-delphi-contract

 ## Going forward